dylanrandle/dylanrandle.github.io/index.md

 ---
-title: Dylan's Homepage !
+title: Dylan's Homepage
 ---

-Hello!
-Welcome to my personal website.

 ## About

 ![headshot](pics/headshot.jpg)

-My name is Dylan Randle and I am currently studying for my masters in Data Science at Harvard University.
+My name is Dylan Labatt Randle and I am currently studying for my masters in Data Science at Harvard University.
 Previously I worked as a Data Scientist at Hubdoc.
 Before that, I studied Industrial Engineering & Operations Research at UC Berkeley.